hariharasudhan006/Spark-Guide-for-Java/Documentations/kubernetes cluster setup/microk8s_cluster_setup.md

 ![microk8s join node](microk8s_join_node.png)

+**Note**
-**Note: Do not paste the same join command in more than one worker. it won't work.**
+1. Do not paste the same join command in more than one worker. it won't work.
-**Note: Do not add nodes with same name. each worker should be with unique name**
+2. Do not add nodes with same name. each worker should be with unique name

 #### command to show nodes in the cluster.
 ~~~